LeashQuiche/Data-Analysis-Project/README.md

 Each centroid will have a classification.
 The nearest centroid to a point will determine the point's classification (decide what to do if the distances are equal yourself).
 Create random test cases until centroids stop moving and determine whether each case is likely to have CKD depending on the classification of the nearest centroid.
+*Bonus: Animate the iteration process/ save it as a gif.

 # K Means ClusteringClassifier Functions Descriptions